ppc64le/build-scripts/CONTRIBUTING.md

 	# Source repo	: <Package source repo URL>
 	# Tested on	: <Linux OS distribution details on which build-script implemented/validated>
 	# Language      : <Programming language in which Package is implemented>
-	# Travis-Check  : <True: If build-script can be validated via travis build on docker container.>
+	# Ci-Check  : <True: If build-script can be validated via ci build on docker container.>
 	# Script License: Apache License, Version 2 or later
 	# Maintainer	: <Maintainer name along with official email-id>
 	#